subhatanay/ai-loadbalancer/AI_Load_Balancer_Dissertation_Report.md

 *   **Q-Learning**: A model-free reinforcement learning algorithm that learns a policy indicating the best action to take in any given state.
 It does this by learning a Q-value for each state-action pair.

+*   **Q-table**: A data structure, typically a dictionary or table, used in tabular Q-learning to store the Q-values for all possible state-action pairs.

 *   **Q-Value**: A value that represents the quality of a state-action pair.
 It is the expected cumulative future reward an agent will receive by taking a specific action in a specific state and following the optimal policy thereafter.

 *   **Reward**: A numerical signal that the environment sends to the agent in response to an action.
 The agent's goal is to maximize the cumulative reward over time.

+*   **Reward Function**: A function that defines the goal in a reinforcement learning problem.
+It takes the outcome of an action as input and returns a numerical reward or penalty.

 *   **Sidecar Pattern**: A deployment pattern in which a secondary container is deployed alongside a primary application container.
 In this project, the RL-Agent runs as a sidecar to the AI Load Balancer to minimize communication latency.

 *   **State**: A discrete representation of the system's condition at a specific point in time, derived from a set of continuous metrics (e.g., CPU, memory, latency).

 *   **Throughput**: A measure of the system's performance, typically quantified as the number of requests processed per unit of time (e.g., requests per second).
----

-## 10. Glossary

-*   **Bellman Equation**: A fundamental equation in reinforcement learning used to update the value of a state-action pair based on the immediate reward and the discounted value of the optimal future state.
-*   **Discount Factor (Gamma)**: A hyperparameter between 0 and 1 that determines the present value of future rewards.
-A high gamma means the agent is farsighted.
-*   **Epsilon-Greedy**: An exploration strategy in RL where the agent chooses a random action with probability epsilon and the best-known action with probability 1-epsilon.
-*   **Exploitation**: Choosing the action with the highest known expected reward in a given state.
-*   **Exploration**: Choosing a non-optimal action to gather more information about the environment.
-*   **Learning Rate (Alpha)**: A hyperparameter that determines how much new information overrides old information.
-A high alpha means the agent learns faster but can be more unstable.
-*   **Q-learning**: A model-free reinforcement learning algorithm that learns a policy indicating the best action to take in each state.
-It does this by learning a Q-function that estimates the expected reward for taking a given action in a given state.
-*   **Q-table**: A data structure, typically a dictionary or table, used in tabular Q-learning to store the Q-values for all possible state-action pairs.
-*   **Reward Function**: A function that defines the goal in a reinforcement learning problem.
-It takes the outcome of an action as input and returns a numerical reward or penalty.
-*   **State**: A representation of the environment at a specific point in time.
-In this project, a state is a tuple of discretized performance metrics.
-*   **Sidecar Pattern**: A deployment pattern where a secondary container is deployed in the same pod as a primary application container to provide supporting functionality, such as service mesh logic or, in this case, the RL-Agent.